 4. Track Your Site’s Top Referrals

-A referral is a website which links to your site.
+A referral is a website that links to your site.
 In other words, it’s a website that you’re getting backlinks from and receiving traffic through those links.

 If you don’t know what backlinks are, they’re your site’s URLs that other websites use on their sites to point their users to your site for specific content or products.